oddlama/nix-config/README.md

   - `dev-shell.nix` Environment setup for `nix develop` for using this flake
   - `extra-builtins.nix` Extra builtins via nix-plugins to support transparent repository-wide secrets
   - `hosts.nix` Wrapper that extracts all defined hosts from `hosts/`
+  - `lib.nix` Commonly used functionality or helpers that weren't available in the standard library
   - `rage-decrypt.sh` Auxiliary script for repository-wide secrets
   - `secrets.nix` Helper to access repository-wide secrets, used by colmena.nix
 - `secrets/` Global secrets and age identities